top of page

 • Paint Quality: High-quality acrylic paint or elastomeric paint with UV inhibitors resists direct sunlight and winter months wear.

-• Color Choices: Lighter colored paint reduces heat absorption on vinyl and boosts longevity—no clear coat damage here!
+• Color Choices: Lighter-colored paint reduces heat absorption on vinyl and boosts longevity—no clear coat damage here!

-Avoid low quality paint or expired paint—they peel fast and waste your investment.
+Avoid low-quality paint or expired paint—they peel fast and waste your investment.

-Common Questions About Peeling Paint
+Common Questions About Fixing Peeling Paint

 Your St. George Painting Concerns Answered